-With the Get More docker in Corel PHOTO-PAINT, you can expand your collection of creative tools by purchasing apps, plug-ins, and extensions as well as downloading free tools and content.
+With the Get More dialog box in Corel PHOTO-PAINT, you can expand your collection of creative tools by purchasing apps, plug-ins, and content packs as well as downloading free tools and content.

-The Get More docker replaces the Connect docker, offering the same content search and content management capabilities that were available in earlier product versions.
+The CONNECT docker lets you search and manage content.
 You can access, search and browse the Content Exchange, an online collection of clipart, photos, fonts, frames, fills, and image lists.
 In addition, you can find content located on your computer, local network, or the website of an online content provider.
 When you find the content that you need, you can import it into your document, open it in its associated application, or collect it in a tray for future reference.